dvreeze/tryjava/README.md

 Of course, the above is about Scala and Java, and not about practices in "enterprise programming", programming cloud-based software, etc., which are topics that are at least as interesting as the chosen programming language.

+Yet challenges with respect to *local reasoning* and *understanding runtime behaviour* certainly exist at those larger scopes.
+For example:

++ Ensuring atomic "transactions" involving database transactions and messaging, especially when exceptions are thrown
++ Managing the scope/lifetime of mutable JPA-managed entities; yet [records can be used as DTOs](https://nljug.org/foojay/how-to-best-use-java-records-as-dtos-in-spring-boot-3/)
++ Understanding flows involving multiple Docker containers ("services") communicating with each other through RPC and/or messaging
++ Deeply understanding (bootstrapping and runtime behaviour of) Spring/JPA code depending heavily on annotations

+Note that lots of good and accessible information about Java topics can be found at [baeldung](https://www.baeldung.com/).